 Any elevation in peak airway pressure (eg, > 25 cm H2O) should prompt measurement of the end-inspiratory pressure (plateau pressure) by an end-inspiratory hold maneuver to determine the relative contributions of resistive and elastic pressures.
 The maneuver keeps the exhalation valve closed for an additional 0.3 to 0.5 sec after inspiration, delaying exhalation.
 During this time, airway pressure falls from its peak value as airflow ceases.
 The resulting end-inspiratory pressure represents the elastic pressure once PEEP is subtracted (assuming the patient is not making active inspiratory or expiratory muscle contractions at the time of measurement).
 The difference between peak and plateau pressure is the resistive pressure.

 Intrinsic PEEP can be measured in the passive patient through an end-expiratory hold maneuver.
 Immediately before a breath, the expiratory port is closed for 2 sec.
 Flow ceases, eliminating resistive pressure; the resulting pressure reflects alveolar pressure at the end of expiration (intrinsic PEEP).
+Although accurate measurement depends on the patient being completely passive on the ventilator, it is unwarranted to use neuromuscular blockade solely for the purpose of measuring intrinsic PEEP.
 A nonquantitative method of identifying intrinsic PEEP is to inspect the expiratory flow tracing.
 If expiratory flow continues until the next breath or the patient's chest fails to come to rest before the next breath, intrinsic PEEP is present.
 The consequences of elevated intrinsic PEEP include increased inspiratory work of breathing and decreased venous return, which may result in decreased cardiac output and hypotension.

 Means and Modes of Mechanical Ventilation

-Mechanical ventilators are typically volume or pressure cycled; some newer models combine features of both.
+Mechanical ventilators are set to deliver a constant volume (volume cycled), a constant pressure (pressure cycled), or a combination of both with each breath.
+Modes of ventilation that maintain a minimum respiratory rate regardless of whether or not the patient initiates a spontaneous breath are referred to as assist-control (A/C).
 Because pressures and volumes are directly linked by the pressure-volume curve, any given volume will correspond to a specific pressure, and vice versa, regardless of whether the ventilator is pressure or volume cycled.

 Adjustable ventilator settings differ with mode but include respiratory rate, tidal volume, trigger sensitivity, flow rate, waveform, and inspiratory/expiratory (I/E) ratio.

-In this mode, which includes assist-control (A/C) and synchronized intermittent mandatory ventilation (SIMV), the ventilator delivers a set tidal volume.
+In this mode, which includes volume-control (V/C) and synchronized intermittent mandatory ventilation (SIMV), the ventilator delivers a set tidal volume.
 The resultant airway pressure is not fixed but varies with the resistance and elastance of the respiratory system and with the flow rate selected.

 SIMV also delivers breaths at a set rate and volume that is synchronized to the patient's efforts.
-In contrast to A/C, however, patient efforts above the set respiratory rate are unassisted, although the intake valve opens to allow the breath.
-This mode remains popular, despite the fact that it neither provides full ventilator support as does A/C nor facilitates liberating the patient from mechanical ventilation.
+In contrast to V/C, patient efforts above the set respiratory rate are unassisted, although the intake valve opens to allow the breath.
+This mode remains popular, despite the fact that it neither provides full ventilator support as does V/C, facilitates liberating the patient from mechanical ventilation, nor improves patient comfort.

 This form of mechanical ventilation includes pressure control ventilation (PCV), pressure support ventilation (PSV), and several noninvasive modalities applied via a tight-fitting face mask.
 In all of these modalities, the ventilator delivers a set inspiratory pressure.
 Hence, tidal volume varies depending on the resistance and elastance of the respiratory system.
 In this mode, changes in respiratory system mechanics can result in unrecognized changes in minute ventilation.
-Because it limits the distending pressure of the lungs, this mode can theoretically benefit patients with acute lung injury/acute respiratory distress syndrome (ALI/ARDS); however, no clear clinical advantage over A/C has been shown.
+Because it limits the distending pressure of the lungs, this mode can theoretically benefit patients with acute respiratory distress syndrome (ARDS—see Acute Hypoxemic Respiratory Failure (AHRF, ARDS)); however, no clear clinical advantage over A/C has been shown, and, if the volume delivered by PCV is the same as that delivered by A/C, the distending pressures will be the same.

-Pressure control ventilation is similar to A/C; each inspiratory effort beyond the set sensitivity threshold delivers full pressure support maintained for a fixed inspiratory time.
+Pressure control ventilation is a pressure-cycled form of A/C. Each inspiratory effort beyond the set sensitivity threshold delivers full pressure support maintained for a fixed inspiratory time.
 A minimum respiratory rate is maintained.

 In pressure support ventilation, a minimum rate is not set; all breaths are triggered by the patient.
-Pressure is typically cut off when back-pressure causes flow to drop below a certain point.
+The ventilator assists the patient by delivering a pressure that continues at a constant level until the patient's inspiratory flow falls below a preset algorithm.
 Thus, a longer or deeper inspiratory effort by the patient results in a larger tidal volume.
 This mode is commonly used to liberate patients from mechanical ventilation by letting them assume more of the work of breathing.
 However, no studies indicate that this approach is more successful.

 Noninvasive positive pressure ventilation (NIPPV):

 NIPPV is the delivery of positive pressure ventilation via a tight-fitting mask that covers the nose or both the nose and mouth.
-Because of its use in spontaneously breathing patients, it is primarily applied as a form of PSV, although volume control can be used.
+Helmets that deliver NIPPV are being studied as an alternative for patients who cannot tolerate the standard tight-fitting face masks.
+Because of its use in spontaneously breathing patients, it is primarily applied as a form of PSV or to deliver end-expiratory pressure, although volume control can be used.

 NIPPV can be given as continuous positive airway pressure (CPAP) or bilevel positive airway pressure (BiPAP).
 In CPAP, constant pressure is maintained throughout the respiratory cycle with no additional inspiratory support.
 With BiPAP, the physician sets both the expiratory positive airway pressure (EPAP) and the inspiratory positive airway pressure (IPAP), with respirations triggered by the patient.
 Because the airway is unprotected, aspiration is possible, so patients must have adequate mentation and airway protective reflexes and no imminent indication for surgery or transport off the floor for prolonged procedures.
 NIPPV should be avoided in patients who are hemodynamically unstable and in those with evidence of impaired gastric emptying, as occurs with ileus, bowel obstruction, or pregnancy.
 In such circumstances, swallowing large quantities of air may result in vomiting and life-threatening aspiration.
 Indications for conversion to endotracheal intubation and conventional mechanical ventilation include the development of shock or frequent arrhythmias, myocardial ischemia, and transport to a cardiac catheterization laboratory or surgical suite where control of the airway and full ventilatory support are desired.
 Obtunded patients and patients with copious secretions are not good candidates.
 Also, IPAP must be set below esophageal opening pressure (20 cm H2O) to avoid gastric insufflation.

 NIPPV can be used in the outpatient setting.
-For example, CPAP is often used for patients with obstructive sleep apnea (see Sleep Apnea: Obstructive Sleep Apnea), whereas BiPAP can be used for those with concomitant central sleep apnea (see Sleep Apnea: Central Sleep Apnea) and obstructive sleep apnea or for chronic ventilation in patients with progressive neuromuscular diseases.
+For example, CPAP is often used for patients with obstructive sleep apnea (see Obstructive Sleep Apnea), whereas BiPAP can be used for those with concomitant obesity-hypoventilation syndrome or for chronic ventilation in patients with neuromuscular or chest wall diseases.

 Ventilator settings are tailored to the underlying condition, but the basic principles are as follows.

 Tidal volume and respiratory rate set the minute ventilation.
-Too high a volume risks overinflation; too low a volume risks atelectasis.
+Too high a volume risks overinflation; too low a volume allows for atelectasis.
 Too high a rate risks hyperventilation and respiratory alkalosis along with inadequate expiratory time and autoPEEP; too low a rate risks inadequate minute ventilation and respiratory acidosis.
-A tidal volume of 8 to 10 mL/kg ideal body weight (see Respiratory Failure and Mechanical Ventilation: Initial Ventilator Management in ALI/ARDS) is usually appropriate, although some patients with normal lung mechanics (particularly those with neuromuscular disease) benefit from tidal volumes on the high end of this range to prevent atelectasis, whereas patients with ALI/ARDS or acute exacerbations of COPD or asthma may require lower volumes (see Respiratory Failure and Mechanical Ventilation: Mechanical ventilation in ALI/ARDS).
-Ideal body weight (IBW) rather than actual body weight is used to determine the appropriate tidal volume for patients with lung disease and receiving mechanical ventilation:
+A tidal volume of 8 to 10 mL/kg ideal body weight (IBW—see Initial Ventilator Management in ARDS) is usually appropriate, although some patients with normal lung mechanics (particularly those with neuromuscular disease) benefit from tidal volumes on the high end of this range to prevent atelectasis, whereas patients with ARDS or acute exacerbations of COPD or asthma may require lower volumes (see Mechanical ventilation in ARDS).
+IBW rather than actual body weight is used to determine the appropriate tidal volume for patients who have lung disease and who are receiving mechanical ventilation:

 The ratio of time spent in inhalation versus that spent in exhalation (I:E ratio) can be adjusted in some modes of ventilation.
 A normal setting for patients with normal mechanics is 1:3.
 Patients with asthma or COPD exacerbations should have ratios of 1:4 or even more to limit the degree of autoPEEP.